masonwang025/cache-optimization/README.md

 ## Unoptimized C Code

-`unoptimized.c` contains an implementation of GEMM with the intuitive two-dimensional matrices.
+`unoptimized.c` contains an implementation of GeMM with the intuitive two-dimensional matrices.
 Better performance can be achieved with one-dimensional matrices by exploiting subword parallelism.

 ## Run the Programs